 Interactive Content Boosts Engagement

-Using interactive tools is part of a shift toward personalized digital experiences.
-Interactive content can lift engagement by 20% to 40%1, which directly improves lead generation and qualification.
+Interactive tools are part of a shift toward personalized digital experiences.
+Interactive content can lift engagement by 20% to 40% and helps conversion and lead quality1.

-Whether you build a niche estimator for a specific service or a general cost calculator, the principle is the same: turn a manual lead funnel into a smooth system that captures useful details up front.
+Whether you build a niche estimator for one service or a general cost calculator, the goal is the same: replace a clunky, manual funnel with a streamlined tool that captures useful details up front.

-Before a single line of code, plan the user journey.
-Great calculators are built on a clear understanding of the customer’s path—from landing on the page to seeing the final estimate.
+Before writing a single line of code, map the user journey.
+Great calculators start with a clear path from landing to estimate.

 Defining Your Pricing Logic